top of page

 Say Something Nice to Someone who Needs to Hear it.

-Making someone else feels good often has a blowback effect - it makes you feel good too.
+Making someone else feel good has a blowback effect - it makes you feel good too.
 Finding something nice to say to some folks can be challenging but not impossible, no matter how difficult the person might be.
 "You keep me on my toes!"
 This is a true but nice commentary on someone who frequently complains and criticizes, isn't it?

 Finding innovative ways to express negative thoughts in a positive way is actually a good mental exercise and great for you.
 Of course, it is so much easier to find something complimentary to say about good people, indulge them and yourself.
 Remember, it makes you feel better too.